SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-01-foolishness.md

 So to honor my colleagues colleagues, many of whom seem to be medical people who are also pirate fans, I dedicate this little [koan](https://en.wikipedia.org/wiki/Koan) to them:
 > __Q:__ Why do pirate obstetricians have the shortest lifespans of all medical personnel?
-> __A:__ One simply cannot expect to survive long after saying to a woman in labor, "Stand and deliver."
+> __A:__ One simply cannot expect to survive for long after saying to a woman in labor, "Stand and deliver."

 Sorry.
 Best I've got.
 It's been a tough year.
 For all of us.